mmlacak/crochess/README.md

-This project is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version, see the [LICENSING](https://raw.githubusercontent.com/mmlacak/crochess/master/LICENSING), [COPYING](https://raw.githubusercontent.com/mmlacak/crochess/master/COPYING) files in root folder for details.
+This project is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version, see [LICENSING](https://raw.githubusercontent.com/mmlacak/crochess/master/LICENSING), [COPYING](https://raw.githubusercontent.com/mmlacak/crochess/master/COPYING) files in root folder for details.

-The book is published as Public Domain work, under Creative Commons Zero license (where Public Domain is not applicable), see [LICENSING](https://raw.githubusercontent.com/mmlacak/crochess/master/book/LICENSING), [COPYING](https://raw.githubusercontent.com/mmlacak/crochess/master/book/COPYING) files in `book` folder for details.
+The book is published as Public Domain work, under Creative Commons Zero license, see [LICENSING](https://raw.githubusercontent.com/mmlacak/crochess/master/book/LICENSING), [COPYING](https://raw.githubusercontent.com/mmlacak/crochess/master/book/COPYING) files in `book` folder for details.